-- at least 75% of our gross income is passive income, or - at least 50% of the value (based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.
+- at least 75% of our gross income is passive income, or - at least 50% of the value (generally determined based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.

 For this purpose, passive income generally includes dividends, interest, royalties and rents (other than royalties and rents derived in the active conduct of a trade or business and not derived from a related person), as well as gains from the sale of assets (such as stock) that produce passive income, foreign currency gains, and certain other categories of income.
 In addition, cash and other assets readily convertible into cash are generally considered passive assets.
-If we own at least 25% (by value) of the stock of another corporation, we will be treated, for purposes of determining whether we are a PFIC, as owning our proportionate share of the other corporation's income.
-For U.S. federal income tax purposes, we consider ourselves to own the equity of our consolidated VIEs.
-However, there is uncertainty in this regard and if it is determined, contrary to our view, that we do not own the equity of our consolidated VIEs for U.S. federal income tax purposes (for instance, because the relevant PRC authorities do not respect these arrangements), we may be more likely to be treated as a PFIC.
+If we own at least 25% (by value) of the stock of another corporation, we will be treated, for purposes of determining whether we are a PFIC, as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.

-Based on the past and projected composition of our income and assets, and the valuation of our assets, including goodwill, we do not believe we were a PFIC for 2020 and we do not expect to be a PFIC for 2021 or the foreseeable future, although there can be no assurance in this regard, since the determination of our PFIC status cannot be made until the end of a taxable year and depends significantly on the composition of our assets and income throughout the year.

-The determination of whether we are a PFIC is made annually.
-Accordingly, it is possible that we may become a PFIC in the current or any future taxable year due to changes in our asset or income composition.
-The calculation of the value of our assets will be based, in part, on the quarterly market value of our ADSs, which is subject to change.
-Therefore, a decrease in the market value of our ADSs may also result in us becoming a PFIC.
+Based on the nature and composition of our income and assets, and the valuation of our assets, including goodwill, we do not believe we were a PFIC for our 2021 taxable year.
+The determination of whether or not we are a PFIC is made annually.
+Accordingly, there is a risk that we may become a PFIC in the current or any future taxable year due to changes in our asset or income composition or in the value of our assets.
+In particular, the calculation of the value of our assets will be based, in part, on the quarterly market value of our ADSs, which is subject to change and has been volatile.
+Any decrease in the market value of our ADSs may result in our becoming a PFIC.

-If we are a PFIC for any taxable year during which you hold our ADSs or shares, and you do not make a timely mark-to-market election, as described below, you will be subject to special tax rules with respect to any "excess distribution" received and any gain realized from a sale or other disposition, including a pledge, of ADSs or shares.
-Distributions received in a taxable year that are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or your holding period for the ADSs or shares will be treated as excess distributions.
+If we are a PFIC for any taxable year during which you hold our ADSs or Class A ordinary shares, and you do not make a timely mark-to-market election, as described below, you will be subject to special tax rules with respect to any "excess distribution" received and any gain realized from a sale or other disposition, including a pledge, of ADSs or Class A ordinary shares.
+Distributions received in a taxable year that are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or your holding period for the ADSs or Class A ordinary shares will be treated as excess distributions.
 Under these special tax rules:

-- the excess distribution or gain will be allocated ratably over your holding period for the ADSs or shares, - the amount allocated to the current taxable year, and any taxable year prior to the first taxable year in which we were a PFIC, will be treated as ordinary income, and - the amount allocated to each other year will be subject to tax at the highest tax rate in effect for that year for individuals or corporations, as applicable, and the interest charge generally applicable to underpayments of tax will be imposed on the resulting tax attributable to each such year.
+the excess distribution or gain will be allocated ratably over your holding period for the ADSs or Class A ordinary shares,

+- the amount allocated to the current taxable year, and any taxable year prior to the first taxable year in which we were a PFIC, will be treated as ordinary income, and - the amount allocated to each other year will be subject to tax at the highest tax rate in effect for that year for individuals or corporations, as applicable, and the interest charge generally applicable to underpayments of tax will be imposed on the resulting tax attributable to each such year.